inoejj/odyssey_bot/README.md

 2. Tuning the physics parameters for the robot

-It is challenging to tune the velocity, angular velocity, momentum, and the controls for the robot to the most optimal and desired settings.
+It is challenging to tune the velocity, angular velocity, momentum, friction, controls and the sensors for the robot to the most optimal and desired settings.
 The only way to do it is to through trial and error.
 I did a bunch of testing and just iterate over and over again to find the best hyperparameters that I want.

 ## Installation